pascomnet/documentation/site/content/client-desktop-userguide/contactlist/_index.en.md

 ### Change avatar / profile picture

-Click on **Choose** to select a new image from your computer.
+Click on {{< ui-button "Choose">}} to select a new image from your computer.
 Before you save the new profile picture, a **mask** will help you choose the correct format.

 You can also generate a profile picture from the first letters of your first and last name by clicking on **Generate**.

 ### Logout and Exit

-Use the **Logout button** to log out of the pascom client.
-If you close the pascom Client via the **Exit button**, it will be closed completely and will no longer run in the background.
+Use the {{< ui-button "Logout Button">}} to log out of the pascom client.
+If you close the pascom Client via the {{< ui-button "Exit Button">}}, it will be closed completely and will no longer run in the background.

 ### Configure contact list